SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-json-schema.md

 * __backgroundImageUri__ &ndash; The URI of an optional background image for the theme (value can be blank if no background image).

-* __theme__ &ndash; The RGB color settings for the theme, stored as a nested JSON object with the following keys:
+* __palette__ &ndash; The RGB color settings for the theme, stored as a nested JSON object with the following keys:

     * themePrimary
     * themeLighterAlt